Updated: February 25, 2025

 Humidity that falls between 40% and 60% is just right (comfortable) for most babies, children, and adults.

+Keep in mind that there is a bit of wiggle room on either side of those numbers.
 While the optimal level of humidity is 50%, humidity just slightly over 50% will not feel that much different from humidity that is just slightly under 50%.
 But, when the numbers start approaching 60%, the more you and your baby will notice the difference.
+Similarly, humidity just slightly under 30% will not feel that much different from humidity that is just slightly over 30%.
+But, when the numbers get closer to 20%, you’ll be able to tell.

 Tips For Maintaining The Right Humidity In Your Baby’s Room

-Clean The Dehumidifier Or Humidifier Regularly
+Clean The Humidifier Regularly

 Use Cool Mist Instead Of Warm Mist